Ila Dalmia Memorial Lecture 2017

-Naya Lahore looks at more recent times and examines contemporary art practices which have blossomed in the city in the last three decades.
-Owing a great deal to the political, social and art educational circumstances which have instigated and nurtured artists, Lahore has been a significant player at so many levels. .
-Defying the odds and difficult terrain, strong contemporary art practices have emerged to define the City and make it proud.
+Naya Lahore looked at more recent times and examined contemporary art practices which have blossomed in the city in the last three decades.
+Owing a great deal to the political, social and art educational circumstances which have instigated and nurtured artists, Lahore has been a significant player in the contemporary art scene at many levels.
+Defying the odds and socio-political difficult terrain, strong contemporary art practices have emerged to define the city.

 About the speaker: Salima Hashmi is an artist, curator and contemporary art historian.
 Professor Hashmi was the founding Dean of the Mariam Dawood School of Visual Art and Design at Beaconhouse National University, Lahore.
 She was Professor of Fine Art at National College of Arts [NCA] Lahore and was also Principal of the College.
 The Australian Council of Art and Design Schools (ACUADS) nominated her as Inaugural International Fellow, for distinguished service to art and design education in 2011.
 She was awarded an Honorary Doctorate by Bath Spa University in 2016.
 She is Council member of the Human Rights Commission of Pakistan.